Woman Sets Up Secret Camera To Find Out Why She’s Having Trouble Sleeping

 Turns out her pup wasn't the problem 😂

-In the five years that Kristin Wolf and her dog Fenway have lived together, the two rarely sleep apart.
+In the many years that Kristin Wolf and her dog Fenway have lived together, the two rarely sleep apart.

 “I always was waking up laying sideways or even at the foot of my bed,” Wolf told The Dodo.